-I have 2 stones, a "India" carborundrum, mine is black colour and a black "Arkansas"
+I have 2 stones, an "India" carborundrum, mine is reddish in colour and a black "Arkansas"

 The one in the foreground when found, must have been over 200 years old, looking at the case it was in.
 Which I have now renewed, it is khaki coloured and 8" long x 2" wide aand very thick in it's depth, perhaps 2".

 I use 50/50 mix of paraffin and thin oil on the stones.

 I use one bevel on my irons, not two, this way you have a larger area of metal resting on your stones, better control when sharpening and you don't have to regrind.

 I instinctively know what angle to sharpen at, whether it be a smoother type iron, a chisel or a mitre plane iron, this comes with practice, it should be about 30 degrees.

 When you acquire a new second hand iron, level the back of it using your India stone, or similar.
 The two stones must be kept flat.

 Once you have achieved this leveling process, transfer to the finishing stone and repeat.